J.D. Degree Requirements

 A student must take 6 credit hours in a course or combination of courses that meet the school's experiential course requirement.
 These courses are primarily clinical, internship, or skills simulation courses.
 Courses fulfilling the requirement will be designated by the faculty.

-A student must take 1 credit hour in a course that meets the school's ABA 303(c) course requirement.
+A student must obtain at least 1 credit hour in a course that meets the school's ABA Standard 303(c) course requirement.
 These courses provide education to students on bias, cross-cultural competency, and racism.
 Courses fulfilling the requirement will be designated by the faculty.
 This requirement applies to students who matriculated in or after Fall 2023.

 Requirements for the J.D.
 Degree